 What is the status of the scheme?

-We have now released over 400,000 vouchers, as well as fixing many more bikes via the Dr Bike pop-up maintenance stations and via other charitable organisations, eg for disabled cyclists.
-This is consistent with the Secretary of State’s commitment that the Department for Transport would help fix up to half a million bikes.
-Visit the www.gov.uk/guidance/fix-your-bike-voucher-scheme-apply-for-a-voucher page for updates.
+In total, we have released over 400,000 vouchers, as well as fixing many more bikes via the Dr Bike pop-up maintenance stations, consistent with the Secretary of State’s commitment to help fix up to half a million bikes.

 Why didn’t I hear vouchers were available before they had all been claimed?